ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-02-Why_Your_CAD_Models_Fail_Without_Strong_2D_Sketches_-_Education_Chapter_1_Lesson_2.md

 ---

-A) Like building a house
+A) Like creating a sculpture

-B) Like drawing on a flat piece of paper
+B) Like writing code

-C) Like creating a sculpture
+C) Like drawing on a flat piece of paper

-D) Like writing code
+D) Like building a house

 ---

-B) Like drawing on a flat piece of paper
+C) Like drawing on a flat piece of paper

 ///